ni/systemlink-client-docs/examples/tag/README.md

 Tag Examples
 ------------

-- [Query](query): Demonstrates how to use the SystemLink Tag services API to query for tags by property and output metadata about each tag.
+- [Query](query): Demonstrates how to use the SystemLink Tag API to query for tags by properties to retrieve metadata for each tag.